chooron/HydroModels.jl/README.md

 Pkg.add("HydroModels")
 ```

+## Important Notations

+- I am not a professional full-time software developer, so the code may have imperfections.
+If you find any issues, please post them in the [issues](https://github.com/chooron/HydroModels.jl/issues) section, and I will respond promptly.
+- The documentation is still being improved.
+If you want to quickly understand how to use the software, you can refer to the [dev](https://github.com/chooron/HydroModels.jl/tree/main/dev) folder on GitHub.
+I will integrate this into a notebook as soon as possible.
+- The software has some issues.
+When solving ODE files, using EnzymeVJP from SciMLSensitivity.jl generally provides more efficient gradient calculations, but there are problems with multi-node ODE solving.
+I will fix this as soon as possible and begin trying to calculate gradients using [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) and compile code using [Reactant.jl](https://github.com/EnzymeAD/Reactant.jl).
+- To be responsible, if you only want to build a hydrological model or a neural network-embedded hydrological model, I would recommend building it manually.
+My main purpose in writing this package is to reduce the difficulty of model development and to serve future large model generation tasks.

 ## Contributing

 HydroModels.jl is an open-source project available on Github.
 We welcome contributions from the community to help advance deep learning applications in hydrology.